lindig/roman/README.md

     $ ./roman mdcccl
     mdcccl = 1850

-The module detects illegal syntax like the following:
+The module accepts the syntax for [modern roman numerals](http://en.wikipedia.org/wiki/Roman_numerals) as defined by Wikipedia and detects illegal syntax like the following:

     im
     xcc